michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 # About this module

-In this module all the ui gets handled.
+In this module, all the ui gets handled.
 This means most of the frontend, meaning the app and controllers.
 It has a resources folder containing all the fxml files, where the `Main.fxml` contains the other fxml-views.

 ## Links